logica-web/logica-web.github.io/docs/usrguide/multi-semantics.md

 ---
 # Multiset Semantics

-Logica, as well as most other logic programming languages follows multiset semantics.
+Logica, as well as most other logic programming languages follows multiset semantics.That there is no ordering of rows in predicates, but  each row may occur 1, or many times in the predicate.

-That there is no ordering of rows in predicates, but each row may occur 1, or many times in the predicate.
+##
 Number of occurrences of a row is called _multiplicity_.

 Example 1: Predicate `Fruit` defined with facts